idleberg/atom-browse/README.md

 ## Options

-If you want to override your system's default file-manager, you can specify its path in your Atom [configuration](http://flight-manual.atom.io/using-atom/sections/basic-customization/#_global_configuration_settings).
+If you want to override your system's default file-manager, you can specify its path in the [package settings](https://flight-manual.atom.io/using-atom/sections/atom-packages/#package-settings).

 **Example:**